Sheridan in Placer County, California — The American West (Pacific Coastal)

 Other nearby markers.
 At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
 Sheridan Cemetery (approx. 1.1 miles away); Durst Hop Ranch Holland House (approx. 3.2 miles away); Johnson's Ranch (approx. 3.2 miles away); Chinese Pyre (approx. 3.8 miles away); Overland Emigrant Trail (approx. 4.1 miles away); Manzanita (approx. 4.6 miles away); The Graham Hotel (approx. 6.7 miles away).

 More about this marker.
 In Historic Spots in California, Mildred Hoover notes Union Shed's ideal location, being at a crossroads with roads branching off to Nicolaus, Marysville, Grass Valley, and Auburn.
 When the California Central Railroad reached Wheatland in 1866, the importance of the staging and teaming business was greatly diminished.
 In 1868, the Union Shed burned down.

 Categories. • Settlements & Settlers •

 Credits.
 This page was last revised on June 16, 2016.
 This page originally submitted on March 18, 2009, by Andrew Ruppenstein of Sacramento, California.
-This page has been viewed 1,007 times since then.
+This page has been viewed 1,041 times since then and 7 times this year.
 Photos: 1. submitted on March 18, 2009, by Andrew Ruppenstein of Sacramento, California.
 2. submitted on April 6, 2009. • Kevin W. was the editor who published this page.